stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 All of this calls for a new interface, which is called `Traversable` and exported from the *Prelude*.
-Here is its definitions (with primes for disambiguation):
+Here is its definition (with primes for disambiguation):

 ```idris
 interface Functor t => Foldable t => Traversable' t where